 One of the most common incidents where seams are pressed to one side is when piecing quilts.
-Usually, when you are joining two pieced sections to two other pieced sections each section will have the seams going in opposite directions and the pieces are 100% cotton.
+Usually, when you are joining two pieced sections to two other pieced sections each section will have the seams going in opposite directions and the pieces are 100 percent cotton.

 Slide the pieces so the edges align and the seams align.
-You will feel the sections come together almost as if there were a break where the opposite seam allowance in.
+You will feel the sections come together almost as if there were a break where the opposite seam allowance is.

 Use a straight pin, starting at the seam line of the top piece, bringing the pin down through the seam line of the bottom piece and back up again going through the seam lines.